Arfs6/alx-system_engineering-devops/0x00-shell_basics/README.md

-the 4-listmorefiles file list all the files in the current directory, including hidden files. the 5-listfilesdigitonly file prints the files in the current directory in long format, with all hidden files and IDs displays nemerically. the my_first_directory  file creates a directory in /tmp/.
+the 4-listmorefiles file list all the files in the current directory, including hidden files. the 5-listfilesdigitonly file prints the files in the current directory in long format, with all hidden files and IDs displays nemerically. the my_first_directory  file creates a directory in /tmp/. the 8-firstdelete file delete's the betty file in /tmp/my_first_directory.